hgeri95/async-spring-security-demo/README.md

 ```

 Let's create a simple REST controller, where the username will be a request parameter and based on an asnyc call it will give
-back the username from the SecurityContextHolder inside the async function.
+back the username from the SecurityContextHolder inside the async method.
 ```java
 @RestController
 public class DemoController {